As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

 JPMORGAN HIGH YIELD FUND

-Driven by macro insights and bottom-up fundamental credit research, the High Yield Fund aims to deliver greater income and return potential than core bond holdings, with less risk than stocks.
+Driven by macro insights and bottom-up fundamental credit research, the High Yield Fund aims to deliver greater income and return potential than core bond holdings, with lower risk than stocks.

 ROLLING 10-YEAR PERCENTILE RETURN RANKING

 1Select Shares; High-yield bond category; Bloomberg Barclays U.S. Corporate High Yield-2% Issuer Capped Index.
 Rolling 10-year periods since fund inception (11/13/1998), as of 12/31/16.
 Ranked as follows: 1-yr.
 (324/707), 3-yrs.
 (233/602), 5-yrs.
 (190/477) and 10-yrs.
 (78/319).